wenewzhang/mixin_network-nodejs-bot2/README.md

   })
 );
 ```
-Analyze message from user and do something when receive a 'pay' text  **pay**
+Analyze message from user and do something when received a 'pay' text  **pay**

 ```javascript
 if (ValidActions.indexOf(message.action) > -1) {